 Your Company has the unique advantage of an exclusive network for distributionof FMCG/OTC products.
-This can be leveraged for launch of new products under own brandsso as to ensure improved profitability and value creation through brand building.
+This can be leveraged for launch of new products so as to ensureimproved profitability and value creation through brand building.

 The Government of India is extending its price control policy to cover medicaldevices in a phased manner.
-In fact ceiling prices for Ortho Implants have already beenannounced and implemented with effect from 15th August 2017.
-While this may be seen as a threat there is also an opportunity for domestic manufacturers like your Company as these products are likely towitness higher demand due to competitive pricing
+While this may be seen as a threat there is also anopportunity for domestic manufacturers like your Company as these products are likely towitness higher demand due to competitive pricing.

 The Product Patent Regime has restricted the access for Indian Pharma Companiesto the latest molecules which were earlier available.
 However there may be opportunitiesto launch products that are out of patents regimentation.

 The Drugs Price Control may have an adverse impact on the sales/margins ofPharmaceutical Companies.

 Banning of Fixed Dose Combinations (FDCs) restricted launch of new combinationswhich is likely to impact the overall size/growth of the market.

 Considering the commodity nature of the current Foods Business there ispressure on price realizations.
 Nevertheless this is mitigated through enhanced focus onexport markets and also launch of innovative and differentiated products.
 Further effortsare also being made to convert part of the B2B business into branded/retail business.

 (C) SEGMENTWISE PERFORMANCE:

 Your Company is engaged in Pharmaceuticals Consumer Products Medical DevicesProtective Devices and Foods Businesses.